Best daily deals

 These days the vast majority of the music we experience is stored digitally.
 The internet has not only changed how we consume music but also how much music we consume, and it has also changed the music itself.
 Somewhat counterintuitively, vinyl has recently experienced a resurgence in popularity, seeing a year-on-year increase in sales for the last decade.
 According to the RIAA, vinyl record sales increased by almost 30% in 2020.

-Editor’s note: this article was updated on June 22, 2023, to update the style, formatting, and timeliness of the content.
+Editor’s note: this article was updated on November 4, 2024, to update the grammar for clarity, and ensure timeliness of the content.

 Audio content is more accessible than ever.
 You can play any song instantly from a pocketable device, so it’s surprising that the concept of collecting physical media hasn’t gone the way of the VHS tape.
 So what is it about these antiquated, fragile discs that hold such allure?